State Income Tax

 How far your retirement money can go is dependent on two things, the local cost of living, which normally does not address taxes, and state and local taxes.
 This site provides information and links to assist in your retirement location decision making process.

 State and local taxes are a significant factor in selecting a retirement location.
-Alabama is consistently ranked within the bottom 10% of states for cost of state and local tax burdens.
-A ranking of states can be found at RetirementLiving.com.
+Alabama is consistently ranked within the bottom 10 percent of states for cost of state and local tax burdens.
+A ranking of states can be found at www.retirementliving.com/RLtaxburdens.html.
 Information on specific state taxes and exemptions is provided below.

-State sales tax is 4%; prescription drugs exempt.
-The rate can go as high as 12.0% depending on city and county taxes.
+State sales tax is 4 percent; prescription drugs exempt.
+The rate can go as high as 12 percent depending on city and county taxes.
 The state administers over 200 different city and county sales taxes; however, it does not administer all county or city sales taxes.
-To view city or county sales, use, lodging or rental taxes, go to Alabama Department of Revenue.
+To view city or county sales, use, lodging or rental taxes go to www.revenue.alabama.gov/salestax/sales/.

 Sales, Use, Lodgings and Rental Tax Rates Detail Report: